ang3lo-azevedo/arch-bootstrap/README.md

 # Arch Linux Bootstrap

-This repository is used to bootstrap a new Arch Linux system.
+This repository is what I use to bootstrap a new Arch Linux system.

 ## Overview